jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 Buy amount now requested in $ and dynamically adjusted to valid crypto amount based on latest exchange rate.
 (Mar 9th)

-Do not use query method as Twitter API not consistently returning correct results (Feb 24th)

 Set up for futures trading up to 100x leverage (not on github), successfully returned 100%+ from Elon's doge tweets

-Verified on DOGE/BTC (Kraken & Binance), DOGE/GBP, BTC/GBP (Binance), DOGE/USDT (Binance Futures), successfully made a 17%, 3%, 7% from DOGE/GBP spot trades

 ## Overview
 The idea is to buy crypto using a Twitter trigger and sell after a user specified time / price / % gain e.g. when Elon musk tweets about Dogecoin or when a new coin is listed on an exchange